Jump to main content

 MA Linguistics

-The MA Linguistics is addressed only to international students.
+The MA Linguistics is addressed to international students without sufficient knowledge of German.
 English skills (at least C1) are required, German skills are not required.
-German speaking students must enroll in the MA Linguistik.
+German speaking students should enroll in the MA Linguistik, which has all of the same classes and more.

 The MA program in Linguistics has been open for international students since the winter term of 2018/19.
 The program is organized by the CCLS in close cooperation with the participating linguistics departments.
 International students can choose from eight different profiles (African Linguistics, General Linguistics, English Linguistics, Historical-Comparative Linguistics, Phonetics, Sign Language Linguistics, and Slavic Linguistics) that can be studied without a German certificate.
 However, if you are interested in learning the local language, you might want to attend the German language courses offered by the University of Cologne: preparatory courses or courses for enrolled students.